arangodb/docs/3.10/aql/operations-collect.md

 COLLECT WITH COUNT INTO <em>countVariable</em></code></pre>

 All variants can optionally end with an `OPTIONS { … }` clause.

+{% hint 'info' %}
+The `COLLECT` operation eliminates all local variables in the current scope.
+After a `COLLECT`, only the variables introduced by `COLLECT` itself are available.
+{% endhint %}

 Grouping syntaxes
 -----------------